Future Hope Schools

 The schools are equipped with a computer lab and a library.
 The books are predominantly in English, but as we expand, we are looking for more French and Kirundi books.

 Future Hope School in Gitega opened in 2008, right next to Gitega Homes of Hope.
-It currently contains 772 pupils, from nursery classes up to Grade 13.
+It has now taken expansion.
+A second site in Bwoga, still in Gitega near the Presidential palace.
+It currently contains 802 pupils, from nursery classes up to Grade 12.
+Those are 493 in Bwoga and 308 in Masenga.

-Future Hope School in Makamba, a province of Burundi that has a large number of returning refugees from Tanzania and very limited education resources opened in September 2015.
-It currently contains 221 pupils, from nursery classes up to grade 7.
+Future Hope School in Makamba, a province of Burundi that had a large number of returned refugees from Tanzania and very limited education resources opened in September 2015.
+It currently contains 249 pupils, from nursery classes up to grade 8.